Foo-Manroot/foo-manroot.github.io/_posts/2018-12-26-cybercamp-medium-2.markdown

 Is this the flag?
 How do I enter the solution in the CTF webpage?

-I was quite lost with this final step, so I decided to get a clue from the webpage, and this is the clue:
+I was quite lost with this final step, so I decided to get a clue from the webpage:
 ```
 The second message has been hidden with the PIET programming language
 https://gabriellesc.github.io/piet/